Acuzle/acutils/doc/handler.md

 PARAMETERS
 ----------
+(str) datapath:
-- datapath (str): Absolute path to the directory that contain source files.
+Absolute path to the directory that contain source files.

-- file_extensions=None (array/list like of str): Source file allowed
+(array/list like of str) file_extensions=None:
-extensions.
+Source file allowed extensions.

+(int) allowed_cpus=1:
-- allowed_cpus=1 (int): Maximum amount of CPUs used to compute.
+Maximum amount of CPUs used to compute.

+(int) seed=871:
-- seed=871 (int): Seed used to initialize numpy randomizer.
+Seed used to initialize numpy randomizer.

+(str) str_ndarray_dtype="U256":
-- seed=str_ndarray_dtype="U256" (str): Data type used for any string numpy arrays.
+Data type used for any string numpy arrays.
 It defines the maximum length of strings, especially those in sheet files, for loading labels and groups.

 RETURNS
 -------